 Increasing number of ISPs ban emails from IP addresses that are currently listed in one of the Spam Blocklist they use.
 A bounced email message from a blocked IP address may be indicated with the following messages:

-You may use our Spam Blocklists query tool to examine whether the IP in question is listed in any one of the Spam Blocklist.
-If you believe that you're unfairly added to any of the blocklist, you may contact them by visiting respective websites.
+You may use our Spam Blocklists query tool to examine whether the IP in question is listed in any one of the Spam Blocklists.
+If you believe that you're unfairly added to any of the blocklists, you may contact them by visiting their respective websites.